Mickey Fitzgerald – Head Instructor

 “The first time I got on the mats, I couldn’t believe how smaller, skilled Judoka could easily handle larger, more powerful training partners.
 I remember I kept thinking ‘How can Tudela (who I outweigh by 50lbs) possibly keep pinning me?
 I’m bigger and stronger and yet he can man-handle me on the mats!
 There must be something about this Judo stuff that works…”

-Mr. Gogol was promoted to brown belt in 2014.
+Mr. Gogol was promoted to brown belt in 2014 and hold a Level 1 NCCP coaching certificate.
 In addition to studying Judo, Mr. Gogol has been training in Brazilian Jujitsu since 2009 in which he also holds the rank of blue belt under Adam Zugec and Marcus Soares.
-In addition to being the regular assistant coach for the Judo Academy, he is the Visual Arts teacher at Parkland Secondary.
+In addition to being the regular assistant coach for the Judo Academy, he is the Visual Arts and Digital Media teacher at Parkland Secondary.